El Escorial: Pantheon of the Kings

 The interment of the remains of Queen Victoria Eugenie and the Count and Countess of Barcelona in the Royal Pantheon will each constitute an exception to tradition.
 First, Victoria Eugenie, although the wife of a king, was never the mother of a king in the strict sense.
 Secondly, the Count of Barcelona never reigned as king, although he was head of the Spanish royal family between the renunciation of his father's rights on 14 January 1941 and his renunciation of his own rights in favour of his son Juan Carlos I on 14 May 1977.
 Thirdly, the Countess of Barcelona was the mother of a king but not the wife of a king.
-However, some consider the Count of Barcelona to have been de jure King of Spain from 1941 to 1977, which in turn would make him, his mother, Queen Victoria Eugenie, and his wife, the Countess of Barcelona, eligible for interment in the Pantheon of Kings.
+However, some consider the Count of Barcelona to have been de jure king of Spain from 1941 to 1977, which in turn would make him, his mother, Queen Victoria Eugenie, and his wife, the Countess of Barcelona, eligible for interment in the Pantheon of Kings.

 There has already been one exception to tradition: Elisabeth of Bourbon is for the moment the only queen in the pantheon who has not been mother to a king.
 That is because her only son, the presumed heir to the throne, died after her but before he could become king.
-But she is the great-grandmother of Philip V (by her daughter Maria Theresa of Spain) and she is an ancestor of the King of Spain.
+But she was the great-grandmother of Philip V (by her daughter Maria Theresa of Spain) and she is an ancestor of the king of Spain.

 The walls of polished Toledo marble are ornamented in gold-plated bronze.
 All of the wood used in El Escorial comes from the ancient forests of Sagua La Grande, on the so-called Golden Coast of Cuba.

 Pantheon of the Princes

 The pantheon's name in Spanish is Panteón de Infantes.
 Completed in 1888, this group of nine burial chapels is the final resting place of princes, princesses, and consorts other than the parents of monarchs.
 With floors and ceiling of white marble, the tomb of Prince John of Austria is especially notable.

-Among the more recent interments is that of Infante Alphonse in October 1992.
-The younger brother of King Juan Carlos I, he was buried originally in Portugal, after being killed in a still-mysterious 1956 shooting at the family home in Estoril.
+Among the more recent interments is that of Infante Alfonso in October 1992.
+The younger brother of King Juan Carlos I, he was buried originally in Portugal, after being killed in a still-mysterious 1956 shooting at the family home in Estoril, aged 14.

 In 1994, King Juan Carlos I signed a decree raising his cousin and close personal friend Carlos, Duke of Calabria to the status of a Spanish infante, making him eligible for interment in the Pantheon of the Princes.
 Upon his death in October 2015, his funeral was held at El Escorial and his body placed in the pudridero, awaiting future interment in the pantheon.

 Thirty-seven of the sixty available niches are filled.

 Art gallery

-Consists of works of the German, Flemish, Venetian, Lombard, Ligurian and more Italian and Spanish schools from the fifteenth, sixteenth, and seventeenth centuries.
+Contains works of the German, Flemish, Venetian, Lombard, Ligurian, Italian and Spanish schools from the fifteenth, sixteenth, and seventeenth centuries.
+The painting gallery was closed in 2015, and subject to a major revitalisation from 2024.